This simple and easy pocket scarf will soon become a favorite crochet scarf to make and wear.

 Fasten off and weave in ends.

 I hope you enjoyed this Easy Pocket Scarf pattern!
+If you loved this pattern then you may also like the Grapevine Pocket Shawl.

 Copyright protected.
 You may not redistribute pattern after purchase or publish any part as your own including photos.
 If sharing online you must link back to this original post.
 You may sell finished products and if possible, reference back to this pattern and/or give credit to Simply Hooked by Janet as the original designer.